gomorpheus/morpheus-docs/_build/html/_static/_sources/getting_started/advanced/configuring_multi_tenancy.adoc.rst.txt

 A very common scenario for Managed Service Providers is the need to provide access to resources on a customer by customer basis.
-Several administrative features are available in {morpheus} to ensure customer resources are properly scoped and isolated.
+Several administrative features are available in |morpheus| to ensure customer resources are properly scoped and isolated.
 With its built multi-tenancy capabilities and white label support, managed service providers have a wide range of capabilities when it comes to managing customer Tenants